 Application of Digital Image Processing

 - The most famous and useful application of image processing is deep neural networks.
-The deep neural networks are the networks that can be trained and tested for various purposes using image data.
+Deep neural networks are the networks that can be trained and tested for various purposes using image data.
 In this, the raw image is generally available.
 The image data has to be pre-processed first and then can be used for training purposes.
 P

 - re-processing of image includes reducing noise, remove blur effect, intensity equalization using FFT, and many more.
 Further features of image data have to be extracted, and using those features network can be trained.
 This network can be trained to classify any kind of data such as traffic, faces, scenes, etc.

 - The result of the network depends upon the type and quality of image data that has been used for training.
 There are many networks available online such as AleNet, GoogleNet, VGG, etc., that have been trained on various types of images.

 In this, only the introductory part of image processing has been discussed.
 Image processing is very vast in today’s scenario.
 For example, there are a variety of filters that can be applied to the image.
 There are many techniques that can be applied to the image for various purposes like object detection and classification, scene localization, face recognition, pattern recognition, etc.

 This is a guide to Digital Image Processing.
-Here we discuss the Introduction, What is an image, Types of image and the Applications of Digital Image Processing.
+Here we discuss the Introduction, What is an image, Types of an image, and the Applications of Digital Image Processing.
 You can also go through our other related articles to learn more–